Great tips on

 Make a Natural Pest Control Spray

-my daughter holding a flower You can make your own organic pest spray by buying a spray pump water and filling it with soapy water, vinegar, garlic powder and cayenne pepper.
+You can make your own organic pest spray by buying a spray pump water and filling it with soapy water, vinegar, garlic powder and cayenne pepper.

 Mix these ingredients together give your mixture a good week or so to completely dissolve before using for the first time.
 (Otherwise the cayenne and garlic powder are likely to clog up your pump).